FNALLPC/cmseft/README.md

 </details>

 ### Creating the gridpack
-We will start by creating a gridpack
+We will start by creating a gridpack.
+Start in a fresh terminal window.

 Find the files under `genproductions/bin/MadGraph5_aMCatNLO`, Take a look at gridpack_generation.sh.
 Add a new model SMEFTsim_topU3l_MwScheme
 ```bash